A man talking to a doctor who has his fingers in his ears not listening

 This is an online community that truly understands.
 We cover all variations of how we each got infected, and we are all here to help.

 You are not alone in the fight.
-It may feel so isolating and scary but know that you found a place you can ask questions, and seek advice. personal not medical, as we are not physicians but rather have personally fought hep C.
+It may feel isolating and scary, but know that you found a place you can ask questions, and seek advice.
+We are not medical experts, but we have personally fought hep C and we are here to share experiences that might help.

-For medical advice, you must always seek your doctor for those questions to be answered.
+For medical advice, always seek information from your doctor.

 Join the conversation